GESIS-Methods-Hub/guidelines-for-methods/README.md

 # Methods Hub's Guidelines for Methods

 Here you will find the guidelines used by Methods Hub for methods.
+If you are preparing a tutorial, check the [guidelines used by Methods Hub for tutorials](https://github.com/GESIS-Methods-Hub/guidelines-for-tutorials).

 ## Accepted formats